15 Jun 6. Achieving light hands and giving the correct rein aids

 You should be aiming to keep your hands still in all paces, neither moving up and down nor from side to side, but maintaining that straight line from elbow to wrist to the horse’s mouth the whole time.
 However, unless you have already developed an independent seat (see Article no 4 – Becoming more balanced in the saddle), you will find it very hard, if not impossible, not to move your hands, especially in transitions.
 If your attention is elsewhere (perhaps focusing on sitting correctly or giving the right leg aids), you may not be aware that your hands are moving, but a quick glance down will help you assess if you are managing to keep your hands steady.
 Alternatively, you can ask your instructor to remind you if necessary or use mirrors as a check – practising on an equine simulator is also an excellent way to help monitor your progress.

-Just as the height of your hands will vary depending on whether you are in a collected or working pace, so will the amount of weight you feel in your hands – the conformation of your horse will also play a role here.
+Just as the height of your hands will vary depending on whether you are in a collected or working pace, so will the amount of weight you feel in your hands, while the conformation of your horse also plays a role.
 If your horse is stretching down, you will feel more weight, less in a working pace and still less when your horse is fully collected and is carrying itself.
-It is worth remembering the movement flow of a horse – from your leg to its back end to its back and finally to its head, so your hands and rein aids are the final piece of the puzzle.
+It is worth remembering the movement flow of a horse: from your leg to its hind quarters to its back and finally to its head, so your hands and rein aids are the final piece of the puzzle.